-On 7 December 2016, the company entered into an agreement to act as a guarantor for a credit facility granted to its pool companies.
-The facility is secured by a fixed and floating charge over the whole assets and undertakings of the company.
-As at 31 December 2019 and 2020 no amount was drawn down from the facility.
-This facility was terminated on April 15, 2020.
+On 5 March 2021, the company entered into a security agreement with the Macquarie Bank Limited to act as a pledgor for a working capital credit facility in the aggregate amount of initially US\$10,000,000 granted to Blue Fin Tankers Inc., an affiliated company incorporated under the laws of the Republic of Marshall Islands, under the common control of the ultimate holding company, Rhea Marine Ltd. The facility is secured by fixed charges over the whole assets and undertakings of the company.
+As at 31 December 2021 no amount was drawn down from the facility.